Physical Therapy Guide to Falls

 - Getting dizzy when you stand up from sitting or lying down (orthostatic hypotension).

-- Medical conditions such as heart disease, diabetes, stroke, Parkinson disease, or Alzheimer disease.
+- Medical conditions such as heart disease, diabetes, stroke, Parkinson disease, or Alzheimer's disease.

 - Trouble with your memory and thinking.